Nieuwe Kerk, Amsterdam

 The Nieuwe Kerk (/nl/, lit.
 'New Church') is a 15th-century church in Amsterdam located on Dam Square, next to the Royal Palace.
-Originally a Catholic church, it became a Dutch Reformed Church church in 1578.
+Originally a Catholic church, it became a Dutch Reformed church in 1578.
 It now belongs to the Protestant Church in the Netherlands.

 Current uses

 The Nieuwe Kerk is no longer used for church services but is used as an exhibition space.
 It is also used for organ recitals.
 There is a café in one of the buildings attached to the church that has an entrance to the church (during opening hours).
 There is a museum store inside the entrance that sells postcards, books, and gifts having to do with the church and its exhibitions.

 The church is used for Dutch royal investiture ceremonies (as per Article 32 of the Dutch Constitution) most recently that of King Willem-Alexander in 2013, as well as royal weddings, most recently the wedding of Willem-Alexander to Máxima in 2002.
 The investitures of Queens Wilhelmina, Juliana and Beatrix also took place there.